Discipline Stack

 CRE Market Cycle Fundamentals

-The four phases of the commercial real estate market cycle — recovery, expansion, hypersupply, and recession — and how cycle position informs investment strategy and risk management.
+The four phases of the commercial real estate market cycle: recovery, expansion, hypersupply, and recession.

 DCF Valuation in Commercial Real Estate

-Discounted cash flow models project property cash flows over a holding period and discount them to present value — the backbone of institutional CRE underwriting.
+Discounted cash flow models project property cash flows over a holding period and discount them to present value.

 Defeasance vs. Yield Maintenance in CRE Loans

-The two primary commercial real estate prepayment protection mechanisms — how defeasance substitutes Treasury collateral and how yield maintenance compensates the lender for lost yield.
+The two primary commercial real estate prepayment protection mechanisms: how defeasance substitutes Treasury collateral and how yield maintenance calculates the make-whole premium.

 Delaware Statutory Trusts (DSTs) in CRE 1031 ExchangesUS

-How DSTs allow fractional ownership of institutional CRE as 1031 replacement property — structure, the seven deadly sins, suitability considerations, and the 721 UPREIT exit.
+How DSTs allow fractional ownership of institutional CRE as 1031 replacement property: structure, the seven deadly sins, and suitability considerations.

 Equity Multiple Explained: A CRE Return Metric